-Depending on the type of work an expat is interested in, finding a job on the ground in Cambodia can be easier than securing one before arriving in the country.
-That said, the recruitment of professionals is organised in advance through recruitment agencies, and expats may find that the salary offered to an in-country candidate is lower than that of someone outside of the country.
+Depending on the type of work expats are interested in, finding a role while in Cambodia may be easier than securing one before arriving in the country.
+Be that as it may, recruitment agencies usually handle the hiring processes for professionals in advance.
+Expats may find that the salary offered to an in-country candidate is lower than that of someone outside the country.

 Job market in Cambodia

 Expats will find that agriculture is the most dominant economic sector in Cambodia.
-Other booming sectors include textiles, construction and garments.
-Tourism is the fastest growing industry in Cambodia, with an influx of Japanese, Filipinos and South Koreans tourists frequenting the country each year.
-Expats who are able to speak the local language (Khmer) or another Asian language will have an advantage if looking for work in this sector.
+Other booming industries include textiles, construction and garments.
+Tourism is the fastest-growing industry in Cambodia, with an influx of Japanese and South Korean tourists each year.
+Expats who are fluent in Khmer or another Asian language will have an advantage when trying to secure a role in this sector.

 Finding a job in Cambodia

-The English-language newspapers, like the Phnom Penh Post and Cambodia Daily, have a wide array of job listings.
+English-language newspapers such as the Phnom Penh Post and Cambodia Daily publish an array of job listings.
 Alternatively, the internet is always a valuable resource when looking for jobs.
 For a fee, expats can also consult a recruitment agency to enlist the help of an expert.